Zaxier/dbsql_lab_instructions/README.md

 1. Rating out of 10 for the session
 2. What did you like?
 3. What could be improved?
-4. Memes and spam encouraged.
+4. Emojis and spam encouraged.

 ### Exercise 7: Extras (5-10 mins)
 5. Check out the news about Dolly, Databricks' open-source large language model.